angelaminchella125-pixel/satellite-image-classification/readme.md

 * requirements.txt --> file listing the main libraries used in the python project.
 * Dockerfile --> containerization as required by the project delivery specifications.
 * readme.md.
+* images --> a directory containing an example of the confusion matrix, the model accuracy (training vs validation) and model loss (training vs validation) generated in a code execution.

 <br><br>

 To run the code, follow these steps: